Mercersburg Academy: Stony Batter Players (Theatre)

 Mercersburg embraced the performing arts as early as 1899 with the formation of Stony Batter, the school's first drama group.
 Stony Batter was created by Camille Irvine, the wife of founding headmaster William Mann Irvine.
 The name “Stony Batter” was adopted in honor of the place near campus where U.S. President James Buchanan was born.
 Today the group is known as Stony Batter Players.
-Recent productions have included Fiddler on the Roof, Mamma Mia!, Proof, The Real Inspector Hound, Chicago, The Diary of Anne Frank, Antigone: An Apocalypse, Legally Blonde: The Musical, Urinetown, Mere Mortals, The Caucasian Chalk Circle, World War Z, and Lend Me A Tenor, among others.
+Recent productions have included Fiddler on the Roof, Mamma Mia!, Proof, The Real Inspector Hound, Chicago, The Diary of Anne Frank, Antigone: An Apocalypse, Legally Blonde: The Musical, Urinetown, Mere Mortals, The Caucasian Chalk Circle, World War Z, Lend Me a Tenor, and Six, among others.
 In the spring, Stony Batter typically performs scenes from the classical or Shakespearean repertoire or a modern “10-Minute Play Festival.”
 Hollywood legend and Oscar-winner Jimmy Stewart '28 performed in Stony Batter productions while a student at Mercersburg.

-Dance

-Before 2003, the school showcased official dance recitals, musical theatre performances, and a dance troupe called Storm Front that performed during halftime of home football games—but all of these activities were extracurricular.
-In 2003, dance formally entered the Mercersburg curriculum.
-The program came into its own in 2006 with the Burgin Center for the Arts and its two large, dedicated dance studios (the first in the school's history).
-Today's crux of the dance program focuses on dance technique at various levels, including ballet, modern, jazz, tap, yoga, and strength training.
-The curriculum also includes three levels of dance composition.
-Two formal concerts are presented each year, in the fall and spring.

-Visual arts

-Mercersburg's studio arts curriculum includes media ranging from ceramics to digital video art, sculpture, painting, and drawing.
-Student artwork is displayed in the Burgin Center for the Arts and across the campus.
-In recent years, 11 students have captured awards in the annual Mid-Atlantic Prep League Art Exhibition.
-Five students had their work exhibited at the National K12 Ceramic Exhibition (considered to be the foremost juried ceramic competition for students in the U.S.).
+Academy Award winner Benicio Del Toro '85 is also a Mercersburg alum.